An ER Nurse With Doctoral Dreams

 She began her health care career as a nurse for a few years in Tennessee at Vanderbilt University Medical Center.
 A conversation with a physician during this time resparked that medical school dream.

-“I met a physician at work who had been an Emergency Room nurse for 10 years.
-He later decided to go to medical school to become a doctor,” she says.
+“I met a physician at work who had been an ER nurse for 10 years who then decided to go to medical school to become a doctor,” she says.
 “After speaking with him, it reignited a fire in me.
 His story motivated me to apply for medical school myself.
 That’s when I decided to apply for a post-bacc health program.
 I wanted to see if I would have a chance at getting into medical school while continuing my work as a nurse.
 I figured I deserved to give it a try.”

 A Google search later found Cassandra perusing our Post-Baccalaureate Health Professions Program.
 With acceptance letter in hand, Cassandra packed up and moved to the Bay Area to start the program in January 2018.
 “I also had family in the area so it was nice to know I would have familiar faces when moving to a completely new state,” she recalls.